bracken1022/ioTApp/README.md

 ##1. detect distance

-calculate distance by raspberry and utral sound.
+1. calculate distance by raspberry and utral sound.

+2. play a voice when the door is opened.2. play a voice when the door is opened.

 result :